-Our resources have been written by teachers, for teachers and are designed to teach the curriculum through the context of children's mental health.
+Our resources have been written by teachers, for teachers and are designed to teach children's mental health through the curriculum.

-Lifeland map and Big Feelings poster to display in the classroom
+- 7 x Lifeland map to display in the classroom

-- A set of the six Finding Your Way books per year group
+7 x sets of the six Finding Your Way books (42 books in total)

 Feedback from teachers using the resources